Definition: Consisting of or composed of similar elements or ingredients, of a uniform quality throughout.

 In our daily life, we encounter many examples of homogenous mixtures and entities.
-In biology, a homogenous population refer to the population wherein the individuals essentially have the same genetic constitution brought about by certain modes of asexual reproduction.
+In biology, a homogenous population refers to the population wherein the individuals essentially have the same genetic constitution brought about by certain modes of asexual reproduction.
 The offspring produced via asexual reproduction are homogenous as they are identical to each other, including their parents.
 But on the other side, there are also many animals (such as a goat population) that may look homogenous but they are not as they reproduce through sexual reproduction.
 The researchers believe that the homogenous leads to diminished biodiversity, and because of that, the chances of their early extinction due to environmental changes are high.
-The common examples of homogenous population is the cloning of animals.
+A common example of a homogenous population is the cloning of animals.
 Dolly the sheep was the first mammal to have been cloned successfully from an adult somatic cell (Figure 3).

-In ecology, homogenous refers to the species that have indistinguishable features and they look exactly the same.
+In ecology, homogenous refers to the species that have indistinguishable features and look exactly the same.
 Such species seem to have less biodiversity in them.
 Biodiversity means the diversity and frequency of the species in a given area and time and the homogeneity of the ecosystem can be measured by a special fundamental unit, i.e. species richness.

 Species richness measures the number of various species that are present in a given ecological community.
 It shows the comparative count of species living in the ecosystem rather than their relative abundance.
 Thus, in a homogenous ecosystem, the species richness is expected to be lesser as high species richness would indicate heterogeneity.
-This is especially observed in endemic species, which is a species that live and adapted in a geographical location for ages and isn’t found anywhere else.
+This is especially observed in endemic species, which are species that live and adapted in a geographical location for ages and aren’t found anywhere else.
 The common examples of homogenous in the ecosystem are grasses, trees, ants, fungi, and some mammals.
 (Ref.
-4) New Zealand is haven of many endemic species not found anywhere else in the world.
+4) New Zealand is a haven of many endemic species not found anywhere else in the world.
 Read this Tutorial to learn about the uniqueness of New Zealand ecology.

 In evolutionary biology, homogenous used to be a rather common term to describe structures of different species that are similar structurally indicating a common evolutionary origin.
 Take a look at Figure 4 below.
 The anatomical features of the different animal forelimbs are shown.
-Having the same forelimb bone components indicate common evolutionary ancestor.
+Having the same forelimb bone components indicate a common evolutionary ancestor.